Moment Variable ND Filters. A Hands-On Test And Review

 The engravings on the ND64-ND512 sat better near the top of my lens.

-I tried readjusting my step-up ring and the filter multiple times but I just couldn’t get the filter to sit right.
+I tried readjusting my step-up ring and the filter multiple times, but I couldn’t get the filter to sit right.

-I also tried loosening both a bit, but I couldn’t get it to work because that only meant that I would turn the step-up ring instead of the filters.
+I also tried loosening both, but I couldn’t get it to work because doing so would only cause me to turn the step-up ring instead of the filters.

-It’s possible that a different lens and/or step-up ring would yield a different result, but it’s wierd that the engravings on both of these filters don’t end up in the same place when I used the same step-up ring and lens.
+It’s possible that a different lens or step-up ring would yield a different result, but, weirdly, the engravings on these filters don’t end up in the same place when I used the same step-up ring and lens.

 It’s not a big deal since I always dial in the exposure by eye while using the exposure tools on my cameras, but it’s something to be aware of if you plan on using the engravings on the side.